esm7/obsidian-vimrc-support/README.md

 The commands that can be used are whatever CodeMirror supports.
 I couldn't find a formal list anywhere but you can look for `defaultExCommandMap` in [the source code](https://github.com/codemirror/CodeMirror/blob/master/keymap/vim.js), or play around with trying commands in Obsidian's Vim mode.

-Note that the file parsing is as simple as it gets -- it just sends each line to the CodeMirror Ex-command parser.
-Therefore comments or other features you may expect don't work.
+In addition to that:
+- The plugin skips blank lines and lines starting with Vimscript comments (`" ...`).
+- Special support for yanking to system clipboard can be activated by `set clipboard=unnamed` (`unnamedplus` will do the same thing).

-Also, commands that fail don't generate any visible error for now.
+Commands that fail don't generate any visible error for now.

 ## Installation